conradchelsea/Movies-ETL/README.md

 # Movies-ETL

 ## Project Overview
-Performed ETL processes and took in Wikipedia data, Kaggle metadata, and the MovieLens rating data—data to add to a PostgreSQL database.
+Performed ETL processes and took in Wikipedia data, Kaggle metadata, and the MovieLens rating data to add to a PostgreSQL database.

 ## Resources
 -Data Source: ratings.csv, movies_metadata.csv, wikipedia_movies.json